 The effectiveness of humor used to be anecdotal.
 But now it’s a scientifically proven fact that humor has physiological, psychological, and social benefits.
 Over the past several decades neuroscientists, psychologists, social scientists, and integrative scientists have been ferreting out the secrets of humor.

-Research from Wharton, MIT, and London Business School reveal the practical benefits of humor in the workplace.
+Research from Wharton, MIT, and London Business School reveals the practical benefits of humor in the workplace.
 Even “The Harvard Business Review” acknowledges that humor is an important leadership skill.

-As a leader, you need a variety of tools that will help you better guide, direct, and inspire others: Your overall temperament and personal style; the manner in which you give guidance, instructions and reprimands; your ability to adapt your techniques to each person and each team you’re addressing (“emotional intelligence,” anyone?!); the tone of your voice; the different styles of communications for one-on-one interactions, for small group meetings, and for large audience situations; your flexibility, your writing style; your confidence; your level of expertise, and—your use of humor.
+As a leader, you need a variety of tools that will help you better guide, direct, and inspire others: Your overall temperament and personal style; how you give guidance, instructions, and reprimands; your ability to adapt your techniques to each person and each team you’re addressing (“emotional intelligence,” anyone?!); the tone of your voice; the different styles of communications for one-on-one interactions, for small group meetings, and large audience situations; your flexibility, your writing style; your confidence; your level of expertise, and—your use of humor.

 50% Complete